Since the Supreme Court has recognized same-sex marriage, are we married if we had a church ceremony, but no legal marriage?

 No. Same-sex partners who are not married can enter into a joint custody agreement allowing both to have custody of a child, but the non-biological partner is not recognized as a parent.
 If you marry after the child is born, the non-biological partner can become a parent through a step-parent adoption proceeding.

 How is the length of marriage calculated?

-If you were legally married in a state that recognized same-sex marriage prior to the Supreme Court ruling such marriages constitutional in Obergerfell, the court will use your original marriage date.
-If you were living as a married couple, but did not marry prior to Obergerfell, the court may still deem your marriage began when you and your partner considered yourselves married.
+If you were legally married in a state that recognized same-sex marriage prior to the Supreme Court ruling such marriages constitutional in Obergefell, the court will use your original marriage date.
+If you were living as a married couple, but did not marry prior to Obergefell, the court may still deem your marriage began when you and your partner considered yourselves married.